Undie Sundays at Livingston UMC

 Susan Muzny, who serves as president of the UMW for the East District, has participated in the Undies Sunday drive each year since it started.
 She explained that the organization is focused on helping women and children, and this effort fits perfectly.

-As a former high school teacher, Muzny is well aware of how great the need is for many students.
+As a former high school teacher, Muzny is well aware of the amount of how great the need is for many students.
 Undies Sunday is one way to show students that someone cares about them, she said.

 Often, the problems students face can seem insurmountable, Muzny said.
 Providing for them, in whatever way possible, may seem like only a small step – but it matters.